aimms/how-to/Articles/294/294-Online-XML-HTTP-library.rst

 	* **Accept-Encoding** indicates to the server what kind of compression you support.
 In AIMMS, it should always be "identity" (default value) which means that no compression is allowed.

-	* **Authorization** contains identification informations required to connect to the server.
+	* **Authorization** contains identification information required to connect to the server.
 The identification can also be done through a parameter in the URL address, depending on the server security.

 	* **Cache-Control**  specifies directives for caching mechanisms in both requests and responses.